 - 2.3.
-The missed CANAPE accrual means that the fees and charges figure has increased while the contribution from reserves figure has decreased, resulting in a nil movement on the net expenditure previously reported in July. - 2.4.
-Table 2 provides an overview of the year-end adjustments and agrees back to the Comprehensive Income and Expenditure Statement on page 14 in the Statement of Accounts.
+The missed CANAPE accrual means that the fees and charges figure has increased whilst the contribution from reserves figure has decreased resulting in a nil movement on the net expenditure previously reported in July. - 2.4.
+The table below provides an overview of the year-end adjustments and agrees back to the Comprehensive Income and Expenditure Statement on page 14 in the Statement of Accounts.